 Miriam Hurdle grew up in Hong Kong where she went to college and worked for five years before coming to the United States.
-While in Hong Kong, she taught Chinese as a Second Language in Hong Kong Baptist University and the Chinese University of Hong Kong for three years.
-She was also the Director of Children’s Department at the Asian Outreach where she published four Chinese Children’s books.
+While in Hong Kong, she taught Chinese as a Second Language at Hong Kong Baptist University and the Chinese University of Hong Kong for three years.
+She was also the Director of the Children’s Department at the Asian Outreach where she published four Chinese Children’s books.

 Miriam Hurdle came to the United States for her graduate studies.
-She received her master’s degrees in Christian Ministry from Portland Seminary, Counseling from Seattle Pacific University, and Education Administration from California State University, Los Angles.
-After teaching in California public school for fifteen years, she was promoted to a school district administrative position.
+She received her master’s degrees in Christian Ministry from Portland Seminary, Counseling from Seattle Pacific University, and Education Administration from California State University, Los Angeles.
+After teaching in a California public school for fifteen years, she was promoted to a school district administrative position.
 She went on to do the postgraduate studies and earned her Doctor of Education in Educational Leadership from La Verne University in California.
 Dr. Hurdle continued in her administrative position for ten years before her retirement.

 In her retired life, Dr. Hurdle enjoys doing volunteer counseling, reading, writing, blogging, singing, drawing, watercolor painting, gardening, photographing, and traveling.
 Dr. Hurdle is married to Lynton Hurdle and has one married daughter and one granddaughter.